-Joseph S. Nye, Jr. Research Interns work directly with one or more of CNAS’ core research programs: Technology and National Security; Middle East Security; Transatlantic Security; Energy, Economics and Security; Military, Veterans, and Society; Defense Strategies and Assessments; and Asia-Pacific Security.
+Joseph S. Nye, Jr. Research Interns work directly with one or more of CNAS’ core research programs: Middle East Security; Transatlantic Security; Energy, Economics and Security; Military, Veterans, and Society; Defense; Asia-Pacific Security; and Technology and National Security.
 Applicants should familiarize themselves with each program’s research agenda through information available on CNAS’ website.
 Your cover letter should also, in addition to outlining your qualifications, explain which research areas most interest you and why.
 We will do our best to pair selected interns with projects of their interest.

 CNAS offers only full-time research internships.
 Interns are compensated with a modest stipend of $1,500 a month intended to help cover the cost of transportation and other daily expenses incurred during the internship.
 Interns work closely with CNAS staff and are given considerable responsibility.
 Participants are chosen based on merit in an open, competitive process.
 All qualified applicants are considered without regard to race, color, religion, sex, sexual orientation or national origin.

 Research Program Descriptions

 Middle East Security Intern will support the Middle East Security (MES) program in conducting cutting-edge research on the most pressing issues in this turbulent region.
 The program focuses on the sources of instability in the region, maintaining key US strategic partnerships, and generating solutions that help policymakers respond to both fast-moving events and long-term trends.
 MES is seeking intern candidates that demonstrate a strong analytical ability, possess organization and time management skills, learn quickly, and are enthusiastic about researching U.S. policy toward the Middle East.
 Target start date: July 2020